hipe/tmx/beauty_salon/doc/issues/029-name-conventions-for-constants.md

         Invalid_HTTP_RequestResponse   # better
         Invalid_HTTP_Request_Response  # worse

+    (EDIT 2023): We now prefer either all underscores or no underscores (in one name).
+Use underscores if the acronym touches a non-acronym capital letter, otherwise don't?
+Not sure, experimental.

+    We may now leave this up to the author: underscores or none.

   - we use this convention for names of some modules whose files are loaded with simplified autoloading (e.g test support nodes) because